jlevy/the-art-of-command-line/README.md

 - Check what processes are listening via `netstat -lntp` or `ss -plat` (for TCP; add `-u` for UDP).

 - See also `lsof` for open sockets and files.

+- Use `alias` to create shortcuts for commonly used commands.
+For example, `alias ll='ls -latr'` creates a new alias `ll`.

 - In Bash scripts, use `set -x` for debugging output.
 Use strict modes whenever possible.
 Use `set -e` to abort on errors.
 Use `set -o pipefail` as well, to be strict about errors (though this topic is a bit subtle).
 For more involved scripts, also use `trap`.